lillobby6/The-Stuff-Extension/README.md

 	* Crash log

 If the error is in an unofficial (i.e. you modified the code) build, please do not ask about it.

-Please do not redistribute the mod for any monetary gain.